Tribler/tribler/README.md

 Tribler currently offers a Youtube-style service.
 For instance, Bittorrent-compatible streaming, fast search, thumbnail previews and comments.
 For the past 9 years we have been building a very robust Peer-to-Peer system.
 Today Tribler is robust: "the only way to take Tribler down is to take The Internet down" (but a single software bug could end everything).

-We make use of submodules, so remember using the --recursive argument when cloning this repo.
+__We make use of submodules, so remember using the --recursive argument when cloning this repo.__

+## Obtaining the latest release of Tribler

+Just click [here](https://github.com/Tribler/tribler/releases/latest) and download the latest package for your OS.

+## Obtaining support

+If you have issues, please [open an issue] (https://github.com/Tribler/tribler/issues/new) and we will have a look at it ASAP.

+## Getting your development environment up and running

-## Runtime dependencies
+### Runtime dependencies

-### Debian/Ubuntu/Mint
+#### Debian/Ubuntu/Mint
 ```bash
 sudo apt-get install libav-tools libjs-excanvas libjs-mootools libsodium13 libx11-6 python-apsw python-cherrypy3 python-crypto python-cryptography python-feedparser python-gmpy python-leveldb python-libtorrent python-m2crypto python-netifaces python-pil python-pyasn1 python-requests python-twisted python-wxgtk2.8 python2.7 vlc
 ```
-#### **Installing libsodium13 and python-cryptography on Ubuntu 14.04**
+##### **Installing libsodium13 and python-cryptography on Ubuntu 14.04**

 While installing libsodium13 and python-cryptography on a clean Ubuntu 14.04 install (possibly other versions as well), the situation can occur where the Ubuntu terminal throws the following error when trying to install the dependencies mentioned earlier in the README.md:

     E: Unable to locate package libsodium13
     E: Unable to locate package python-cryptography